bytepanther/shodan/README.md

 ## Usage

 To use the Shodan API Extractor, you will need an API key from Shodan.io.
-You can obtain an API key by signing up for a free account at [https://www.shodan.io](https://www.shodan.io).

-Once you have obtained an API key, you can set it as an environment variable: